-Social media - an umbrella term for a range of online tools and networks that promote personal interaction - offers plentiful customer service options.
+Social media serves as an umbrella term for a range of online tools and networks that promote personal interaction and further offers plentiful customer service options.
 Here are some benefits:

 There are drawbacks, though.
 An effective social networking strategy requires time and consistency.
 Posting comments or photos every now and then isn’t enough.
-To reap the full benefit, you must develop the discipline to post and update daily.
+To reap the full benefit, you must develop the discipline to post and update on a consistent basis.

 Managing Customer Relations: Software Made for the Job

-As with bricks and mortar stores, CRM technology enables and expedites direct customer contact (as appropriate), e-letters, automatic emails regarding sales and specials, and various two-way exchanges.
+As with brick and mortar stores, CRM technology enables and expedites direct customer contact (as appropriate), automated emails, automatic emails regarding sales and specials, and various two-way exchanges.

-Prices for CRM products - including online services such as Salesforce - vary widely, so it's a good idea to consult a software specialist before committing to a product.
+Prices for CRM products, including online services such as Salesforce, vary widely, so it's a good idea to do your homework before committing to a product.
 Higher-end systems typically provide round-the-clock and online support, as well as routine upgrades.